SusulAdam/ToDo_List_Project-JS/README.md

 ## Webpack

-I used minimalist boilerplate webpack and modified it to suit my needs
+I used boilerplate webpack and modified it to suit my needs